home > Sessions

 session_id char(128) UNIQUE NOT NULL,

-atime datetime NOT NULL default current_timestamp,
+atime timestamp NOT NULL default current_timestamp,

 data text